-The importance of scoring above average on the Graduate Record Exam (GRE) and/or the Graduate Management Admissions Test (GMAT) cannot be understated in the admissions process.
-When preparing for these examinations, students must keep in mind that while many schools in Utah don’t have a minimum score requirement, candidates who receive scores in the 85th percentile will be given greater consideration.
+Unless you qualify for a waiver based on past work experience, the importance of scoring above average on the Graduate Record Exam (GRE) and/or the Graduate Management Admissions Test (GMAT) when required cannot be overstated in the admissions process.
+Candidates with scores in the 85th percentile are often shown preference.

 Most admissions directors for data science graduate programs place the highest priority on the Quantitative Section of the GRE/GMAT.
 However, students should not disregard the importance of the exam as a whole.
-Significant scores in the Verbal and Writing Sections will be expected, as well.
-It is essential that the applicant demonstrates an extensive working knowledge of concepts within the data science field, and is capable of communicating that knowledge clearly.
+Strong scores in the Verbal and Writing Sections will be expected, as well.
+Of course, it’s essential to be able to demonstrate an extensive working knowledge of concepts within the data science field, but it’s also important to be capable of communicating that knowledge clearly.

 The following is a sampling of the basic knowledge and correlating skills tested in the Quantitative Reasoning portion of the GRE:

-- Basic arithmetics: integers, square roots, factorization, and exponents
+- Basic arithmetic: integers, square roots, factorization, and exponents

 - Algebraic expressions, linear and quadratic equations, graphing, and functions

 - Geometrical equations, proofs, and the Pythagorean Theorem